tulpamatter/qrx/README.md

 ![](garden.gif)

 `qrx` is a minimalist, generative web environment that runs entirely in a single HTML file.
-It uses your browser's local storage (IndexedDB) to save "files" and integrates with Large Language Models (LLMs) to generate and modify content.
-The entire interface is controlled through URL parameters, making it a highly portable and command-driven tool for creation.
+It uses your browser's IndexedDB to save "files" and integrates with Large Language Models (LLMs) to create and modify content.

-## Core Concepts

-*   **Single File System:** The entire application is a single `index.html` file.
-*   **URL as API:** You control the environment by changing the URL's hash (`#`) and query parameters (`?`).
-*   **Local Persistence:** All content is saved directly in your browser's IndexedDB, keyed by the page name in the URL hash.
-*   **LLM Integration:** Use the `?p` parameter to send prompts to a configured LLM (e.g., OpenRouter, Ollama) to generate code, text, or entire pages.
-*   **Live Preview:** A split-pane view shows the live rendered output in an `iframe` and the raw code in a `textarea`.
+The entire system is a reactive, stateful application controlled by a **sequential command stream** in the URL.
+It updates live as you edit the address bar, turning it into a powerful, shareable command line for orchestrating agentic workflows.

 ## Quick Start